dcigic92/pp1-el-nido-tours/README.md

 ### Footer
 - consists of copyright text and social icons.
-- its responsive and for smaller screen sizes copyright text goes above social icons.
+- its responsive and for smaller screen sizes copyright text goes under the social icons.

 Large screens footer
 ![Footer for larger screens](assets/images/readme/Footer.jpg)